-- 1. The employee should inform his/her supervisor or HR of his/her intent to request and take FMLA leave. - 2.
+- 1. The employee should inform his/her supervisor or HR of his/her intent to request and take FMLA leave or initiate a claim through short-term disability program (S&A). - 2.
 For consideration of FMLA benefits, an employee must submit the FMLA certification form that corresponds with the type of leave he/she is requesting.
-The form must be completed in its entirety and signed by a health care provider and submitted to HR.
-The four (4) FMLA certification forms listed below are available on the intranet at \COFS1\Public\Forms\HR Forms\HR-FMLA Form- as well as in HR and field locations. - FMLA Form Employee's Condition - FMLA Form Family Member's Condition - FMLA Form Military, Injury of Covered Service Member (Caregiver Leave) - FMLA Form Military, Qualifying Exigency - 3.
-HR will review the FMLA certification form and send the employee a FMLA approval or denial letter within five (5) business days of receiving the completed form from the employee.
+If the employee's S&A claim is approved, they will not be required to complete the FMLA request form; however, if the employee's S&A claim is denied/held, they will be required to submit the applicable forms to ensure they are covered on an approved leave.
+Forms must be completed in their entirety, signed by a health care provider and submitted to HR.
+The four (4) FMLA certification forms listed below are available on the intranet at \COFS1\Public\Forms\HR Forms\HR-FMLA Form- as well as in HR and field locations. - FMLA Form Employee's Condition - FMLA Form Family Member's Condition - FMLA Form Military, Injury of Covered Service Member (Caregiver Leave) - FMLA Form Military, Qualifying Exigency

+- 3. HR will review the FMLA certification form and send the employee a FMLA approval or denial letter within five (5) business days of receiving the completed form from the employee.
 Additional information including FMLA expiration dates, re-certification requirements if applicable and employee responsibilities will also be included with the letter.
 HR will send a copy of the approval or denial letter to the employee's supervisor and manager. - 4.
 If the FMLA certification form received by HR is vague, ambiguous or lacks sufficient information, HR will issue to the employee a provisional approval letter specifying the additional information needed and advising that the information must be provided to HR within fifteen (15) calendar days from the date of the letter.
 If the deficiencies specified by the Commission are not rectified within the required time frame specified, FMLA leave may be denied. - 5.
 The employee should only complete the employee section on the certification form.
 The other sections of the form should not be completed or altered by the employee prior to submission.
 The intentional falsification of a FMLA certification form may be cause for immediate discharge.